 - Family Counseling: West Coast Recovery Centers values family as an integral piece of the recovery process.
 Since the family is often times the client’s primary support system and can be impacted by the disorder, their involvement can be critical in the treatment process.
 Families are given the opportunity to learn about substance abuse and how it affects not only the user, but also the family system.
 WestCRC offers weekly family and couples therapy.

-- Gender Responsive Programming: In developing the men’s and women’s programming at both RTC and OP, WestCRC considers the gender specific issues of socialization, psychological development, exposure to trauma, and life experiences.
+- Gender Responsive Programming: In developing the men’s and women’s programming for our transitional living and OP programs, WestCRC considers the gender specific issues of socialization, psychological development, exposure to trauma, and life experiences.
 WestCRC uses five core practices in developing gender responsive programming: relational approach, strengths-based approach, trauma-informed, culturally competent, and holistic approach (Core, 2005).

 - Group Therapy: Clients participate in topic groups and process groups while at WestCRC.
 Topic groups allow clients to consider new thoughts and ideas and become educated on a particular topic.
 Process groups are an opportunity for clients to discuss thoughts, feelings, and experiences with their peers and a group facilitator in a safe and structured environment.
 Group therapy is a great opportunity to give and receive feedback while learning to communicate thoughts and feelings in an effective manner.

-- Individual Therapy: Clients receive a minimum of two individual therapy sessions per week at RTC and up to two individual therapy sessions weekly while at OP.
+- Individual Therapy: Clients receive a minimum of two individual therapy sessions per week during their sober living experience, and up to two individual therapy sessions weekly during our intensive outpatient program (IOP).
 These ongoing sessions will be devoted to exploring methods of dealing effectively with the barriers listed in the treatment plan.
 The therapists will utilize an array of therapeutic modalities to overcome problematic thoughts, feelings and behaviors.

 - Individual Transition and Recovery Planning: WestCRC utilizes William White’s Recovery Capital Model.
 Upon admission, clients begin cultivating internal and external resources to facilitate their transition to the least restrictive level of care and eventually to independent living.
 Developing a healthy social network is one of the four pillars of Recovery Capital emphasized while in treatment.
 Clients will be introduced to 12-Step, SMART, Refuge Recovery, and community meditations as part of their treatment while at WestCRC, as well as utilize these experiences in developing their individualized transition plans.